 Give candy to people to let them know that you don’t love them.
 It’s really quite kind, if you think about it—they’ll get the message and be able to eat their feelings.
 Japan has it figured out, with a blatantly commercial version of Valentine’s Day, proudly started by a (genius) chocolate company.
-Women must give the men in their lives (including bosses, coworkers, friends, family members, etc.) chocolates.
-The chocolates come in two categories: “obligation chocolates” (for the men the women aren’t particularly interested in) and “prospective-winner chocolates.”
+Though the tradition has started to see a decline in recent years, the usual practice goes like this: Women must give the men in their lives (including bosses, coworkers, friends, family members, etc.) chocolates.
+The chocolates come in two categories: “obligation chocolates” (for the men the women aren’t particularly interested in) and “prospective-winner chocolate.”

 White Day, Japan

 Feeling sorry for the women who did all the chocolate-themed giving in Japan on Valentine’s Day?
 Don’t worry.
 They reap a return on investment exactly one month later, on White Day (March 14).
 On this holiday, men give reciprocal gifts worth two to three times the value of the Valentine’s Day chocolates they received.
 Brilliantly, this campaign was started by the National Confectionery Industry Association when it was looking to offload marshmallows and white chocolate.
 (Although non-edible gifts such as jewelry and lingerie are now popular White Day presents as well.)